zhoulukuan/deeplab_v2_pytorch/readme.md

 ```
 python test.py --model=path/to/your/model
 ```
 You can see the final result on PASCAL VOC2012 after a while.
+If you want to use denseCRF, change TEST.IF_CRF in `config.py`.
+However, it may cost you about 40-50 min because denseCRF is

 ### TensorboardX
 Monitor your training process with tensorboardX.
 Run:
 ```
 tensorboard --logdir=$DEEPLAB_V2_PYTORCH/logs/loss_lr/lr --port=7001
 ```
 Then open your firefox or chrome, and visit localhost:7001.

-You can found similar results as follow:
+## Result
+This work including many tricks in paper, including: multi-scale inputs, models pretrained on MS-COCO for initization, data augmentation and ASPP-L. However, I only achieve 74.47% mIoU(73.31% before denseCRF, with 2e-5 learning rate and 40000 iters).
+And caffe model converted by isht7 can achieve 75.54% before DenseCRF.
+Best result in paper is 77.69% with denseCRF.
+How to achieve such a good performance is left as a future work.

 ## Todo
+[x] DenseCRF

 [ ] Reproduce the results in paper(75.54%)

-[ ] DenseCRF

 [ ] Support Pytorch 0.4.1+